• Wed. Nov 12th, 2025

 Whilst all districts in the republic are facing water shortages, Limassol in particular has been severely impacted.
 The Limassol district is currently facing a monthly deficit of at least 1 million cubic metres of water.
 Desalination units placed at key locations, such as Garyllis, the Limassol port, and the village of Moni, however, are expected to help reduce this shortfall.
 Once fully operational, these units are collectively expected to add at least 750,000 cubic metres of water per month to the district’s water supply.

-The Water Development Department is also working on projects to improve the water supply in communities relying on local boreholes and springs.
-A direct example of this is the plans to install a rapid filtration unit to support the Polis Chrysochous area.
+The Water Development Department is also working on projects to improve the water supply for communities that rely on local boreholes and springs.
+An example of this is the plans to install a rapid filtration unit to support the greater Polis Chrysochous area.
 Permits for small-scale desalination units to operate at hotels have also been issued.
 This is to ensure an adequate water supply during the peak summer months.

 IS DESLINATION THE ANSWER?